 Again, my permaculture background has shaped my thinking around waste.
 I'll speak beyond the recycling plastics here.
 It's estimated that up to 50% of our household waste and 30% of our waste overall is organic.
 This is "waste" that can easily be converted to soil so that nutrients are cycled back instead of being concentrated in a landfill.
 I could nerd out about the specifics of organic waste but I'll hold back!

-Over the last 5 years I have used either a Bokashi Bin or a Worm Farm to process our food waste (everything except bones).
+Over the last 5 years I have used either a Bokashi Bin (a fantastic guide) or a Worm Farm to process our food waste (everything except bones).
 I can safely estimate that I have been able to divert over 5,000 kgs of food waste from landfill.
 Better yet, I have used this as soil for my garden beds or those of friends and family.

 Use of Public Transport

 My partner owns a car but I do not.
 Virtually all my commutes to and from work are on public transport ( I get a lot of reading and writing - like this blog- done along the way).
 I'm accustomed to it despite all the flak Sydney's public transport gets.
 Having had to wait for buses for hours and endure consistent breakdowns in other parts of the world, I have thick skin.
 I must add that I've had some fascinating conversations with strangers on public transport.
 Most notably a Syrian refugee that I sat next to one morning.
 My partner and I also make it a point to cycle or walk to nearby locations for e.g. if we have some light shopping or want to grab lunch at a local restaurant.
 The added benefit being that we get to spend more quality time together.